spencer-shadley/completed-class/18-pwa/3-saturday-webpack/activities/22-Stu-Chunking/README.md

   - `rating.js` Handles the creation of the ratings form and the update method.

-- Adjust the files in the `FILES_TO_CACHE` array within `public/service-worker.js` so that the Webpack bundle is cached instead.

 - Run `npm start` and make sure that the application still works as expected.

 - Navigate to each page and make sure that the bundle files are all being cached by the service worker.